annajyang/BeehivesBuzzing/README.md

 ## Data Processing
 Most of the data processing code was written by myself, including: compiling the data into a csv, labeling each data sample, converting the .raw files to .wav files,

 To segment the audio files into 60 second intervals and convert the samples into MFCCs, I used [inesnola's code on GitHub](https://github.com/inesnolas/Audio_based_identification_beehive_states), which was published as part of the paper “Audio-based beehive state recognition” (Nolasco, 2018).

-Split into test, train, val derived
+This code is located in the folder "Beehive_state_classification," in the files "utilsBeehiveState.py, "data_processing.py," "tests_.py," and "data_processing_beeNotbee.py."
+The code in these files were edited by me to fit the necessities of my project.
+The rest of the code in that folder is my own, with segments taken from Nolasco's work to split the data into test, train, and val sets by ratios.

 ## Machine Learning